 ESSENTIAL JOB FUNCTIONS & RESPONSIBILITIES: include the following.
 Other duties may be assigned.

-- Participate in the selection and development of workshops for the Annual Conference and take part in other conference-related activities.
+- Participate in the selection and creation of workshops for the Annual Conference and take part in other conference-related activities.

-- Provide support to fellow Housing California staff on issues that further the objectives of the organization.
+- Provide general support and strategic input to Housing CA staff on issues that further the objectives of the organization.

 Competitive salary, commensurate with skills and experience.
 Benefits package includes fully paid medical, dental, vision, long-term disability and group life coverage for the employee; parking or transit reimbursement; retirement plan with employer contribution; and generous vacation, sick leave, and holidays.
-This is a full time, non-exempt position located in Sacramento, and reports to the Legislative Advocate.
+This is a full time, exempt position located in Sacramento, and reports to the Associate Director.

 Qualifications and Job Requirements:Required

-- Bachelor’s Degree in communications, public relations, journalism, or related field (or equivalent combination of education, training, and experience).
+- Bachelor’s Degree in communications, public relations, journalism, or related field (or equivalent combination of education, training, and experience)